-The Search function in Gmail has a key role to play in this task.
-The little feature in Gmail allows you to perform a search for all messages from a particular sender and then delete them all at once without having to navigate from one page to another to delete them.
+The Search function in Gmail has a vital role in this task.
+The little feature in Gmail allows you to search for all messages from a particular sender and then delete them all at once without having to navigate from one page to another to delete them.

-Delete all Emails from particular sender in Gmail
+How to delete all emails from a particular sender in Gmail